kubemod/kubemod/README.md

 For example, `{{ index .SelectedItem "image" }}` or `{{ index .SelectedItem "imagePullPolicy" }}`.

+### `targetNamespaceRegex` \(string: optional\)

+Field `targetNamespaceRegex` is an optional regular expression which is used to match namespaced object.
+It only applies to ModRules deployed to namespace `kubemod-system`.

+Setting this field allows for the deployment of ModRules which apply to resources deployed across namespaces.

 ### `rejectMessage` \(string: optional\)

 Field `rejectMessage` is an optional message displayed when a resource is rejected by a `Reject` ModRule.
 The field is a Golang template evaluated in the context of the object being rejected

 ## Miscellaneous